San Jose, New Mexico

 The same year, a passenger stagecoach service was established between Independence, Missouri, and Santa Fe.
 The stagecoach route, which crossed the Pecos River ford at San Jose, had regular mail service by 1849 and daily passenger service by 1862.
 The stagecoach station was probably located in the southeast corner of the plaza.

 As a result of the trade caravans and stagecoaches traveling along the trail, San Jose prospered and grew in population.
-This traffic became more important after the settlement of Las Vegas, as caravans began to bypass San Miguel and travel a shorter route directly to San Jose.
+This traffic became more important after the settlement of Las Vegas, as caravans began bypassing San Miguel and taking a shorter route directly to San Jose.

-In 1858, a post office was established in San Jose, which has been in operation intermittently since its establishment.
+In 1858, a post office was established in San Jose, which has operated intermittently since then.

-Route 66 went through the village in 1926, probably stimulating the economy.
+Route 66 passed through the village in 1926, likely stimulating the local economy.
 However, it was short-lived and rerouted in 1937.
 Later, when the highway was replaced by U.S. 85 and I-25, the highways bypassed the town.
 An old Route 66-era steel truss bridge sits abandoned at the end of County Road B41D.
 Near the old bridge was the original Santa Fe Trail crossing of the Pecos River.

 San Jose, New Mexico Plaza area, coutesy Google Maps